Twitter Safety Factsheet

 Mute a word, phrase or hashtag

-Twitter now offers users the choice of muting words, phrases or hashtags from their notifications.
+You also have the choice of muting words, phrases or hashtags from their notifications.
 This is very handy in case someone might be sending you tweets containing words, phrases or hashtags which you do not want to see from anonymous accounts.

 For Desktop Users

-When using Twitter on a desktop computer or laptop, you need to click on your profile picture on the upper right and then click 'settings' from the drop down menu.
+When using Twitter on a desktop computer or laptop, you need to click on your profile picture on the upper right and then click 'Setting and Privacy' from the drop down menu.
 Next you can click 'Muted words' on left menu bar.
 Then you can type in any phrase or word you would like and tweets containing those words or phrases will not appear in your timeline or mentions.

 For Mobile Users